Alan Jones (talkback host)

-Alan Belford Jones AO (born 13 April 1941 or 1943) is an Australian former radio broadcaster.
-He is a former coach of the Australia national rugby union team and rugby league coach and administrator.
-He has worked as a school teacher, a speech writer in the office of the Prime Minister Malcolm Fraser, and in musical theatre.
-He has a Bachelor of Arts from the University of Queensland, and completed a one-year teaching diploma at Worcester College, Oxford.
+Alan Belford Jones (born 13 April 1941) is an Australian former talkback host, coach of the Australia national rugby union team, and rugby league coach and administrator.
+He has worked as a school teacher, a speech writer in the office of Prime Minister Malcolm Fraser, and in musical theatre.
+He has a Bachelor of Arts degree from the University of Queensland and completed a one-year teaching diploma at Worcester College, Oxford.
 He has received civil and industry awards.

-Jones hosted a popular Sydney breakfast radio program, on radio station 2GB from 2002 until 2020.
+Jones hosted a popular Sydney breakfast radio program on radio station 2GB from 2002 until 2020.
 Jones advocates conservative views, and the popularity of his radio program has made him a highly paid and influential media personality in Australia.
 Despite his success, he remains a controversial figure.
 His on-air conduct has received adverse findings from Australia's media regulators, and he has frequently been sued for defamation.
 In May 2020, Jones announced his retirement from his role at 2GB.
-In November 2021 it was confirmed that he would not have his contract with Sky News Australia renewed.
+In November 2021 it was confirmed that his contract with Sky News Australia would not be renewed.
+Since December 2021, Jones has presented Alan Jones: Direct to the People on ADH TV.

+In November 2024, Jones was arrested and charged with twenty-six offences against eight alleged victims between 2001 and 2019, including aggravated indecent assault, assault with an act of indecency, sexually touching another person without consent, and common assault.
+The youngest alleged was being 17 at the time.
+Two more indecent assault charges (relating to a ninth alleged victim) were laid in November, followed by an additional eight charges (relating to a tenth alleged victim) in December.
+On 18 December 2024, Jones pled not guilty to all charges.
+On 7 March 2025, Jones was charged with an additional count of indecent assault, relating to an eleventh alleged victim.